the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Adjust tooltip title styles for Twenty Twenty theme.
 [TEC-2998]
 * Tweak - Remove find events button and related data when events bar is disabled.
 [TEC-3074]
 * Tweak - Ensure datepicker always updates view via live refresh.
 [TEC-3073]
+* Tweak - Allow start datetime and end datetime to be the same to hide end datetime in frontend when using block editor.
+[TEC-3009]

 = [5.0.0] TBD =